RocketMobster/warpcorereports/README.md

 ## TODO

-- **GitHub Pages Deployment**: Fix the 404 error at https://rocketmobster.github.io/warpcorereports/ - GitHub Pages is not correctly serving the deployed site.
-Need to troubleshoot deployment configuration in next session.
+- **Report Share Feature**: Fix the error when generating DOCX files during report sharing.
+The issue occurs when trying to download a shared report in DOCX format.
+Need to investigate the DOCX generation pipeline in the next session.

 ---